Zverik/editor-stats/README.md

 For getting stats for year 2015.
 You can get stats for a specific month by using e.g. `2016-07` as a parameter.

+## Other Scripts

+*Wiki.pl* prepares a wiki page for publishing to [Editor Usage Stats](http://wiki.openstreetmap.org/wiki/Editor_usage_stats).

+*Poi.pl* downloads daily replication diffs for a year and prepares statistics on how many POI were added or modified with major editors.

 ## Author and License

 These scrips were written by Ilya Zverev and published under WTFPL.